aandiron/border/along-the-border.md

 ---It is, it is!
 See how wide my eyes are?
 Stroke it...let me see your hand travel up and down that thing...give me my own image to hold on to...a way to imagine my pussy where your hand is.

----My hand is a dry stalk compared to your pussy.
+---My hand is a dry stalk, nothing compared to your pussy.

 ---But at least I can see how much you want it. ---Unbutton your shirt.
 I want to see more of your body. ---They keep you in shape, huh?